git/git.github.io/rev_news/draft/edition-2.md

 and understand.
 In addition, we'll link to some of the interesting Git-related articles, tools and projects we come across.

-This edition covers what happened during ???.
+This special edition covers Git's 10th anniversary and the [Git Merge](git-merge.com) on April 8 and 9 in Paris, France, where many Git fans celebrated this anniversary.

 You can contribute to the upcoming edition by sending [pull requests](https://github.com/git/git.github.io/pulls) or opening